TylerShin/TylorShin.github.io/_posts/2018-08-23-typescript-react-test.md

 ### API Mock
 First, you should mock the API call for avoiding actual HTTP call.
-I've created API mock file under the `__mocks__` directory where actual api file exist.
+I've created API mock file under the `__mocks__` directory where the original API file exists.
 (actual file: `/app/api/journal.tsx`, mock file: `/app/api/__mocks__/journal.tsx`)
-it automatically mock your module with under the same name of `__mocks__`.
+it automatically mocks your module with under the same name of `__mocks__`.
-This is called as Manual Mock and if you want to know about this more, follow this [link](https://jestjs.io/docs/en/manual-mocks).
+This is called Manual Mock and if you want to know about this more, follow this [link](https://jestjs.io/docs/en/manual-mocks).

 For this time, I made mocked journal API like below image.

 ![API mock]({{ site.github.url }}/assets/img/apiMock.png)

-It's simple. if an user asked `0 or false` for the parameter, it throws FAKE ERROR.
+It's simple. if a user asked `0 or false` for the parameter, it throws FAKE ERROR.
-If user asked numeric normal parameter, it returns journal fixture data.
+If a user asked numeric normal parameter, it returns journal fixture data.

 (You can mock HTTP itself with [nock](https://github.com/nock/nock) too.)

 ### Mock Redux Store
 The next step is to mock the Redux Store.
 I've used [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) to mock store easily.
 The usage is kind of simple.
-I made helper function to use it more easily and more scalable.
+I made the helper function to use it more easily and more scalable.

 ```ts
 // mockStore.tsx